Magzlar/Magzlar/README.md

 📊 In my most recent role as a Senior R&D Associate at a nature-inspired drug-discovery company.
 I led the research and development of early-stage drug-discovery programs, identifying promising drug candidates and designing pre-clinical experiments.
 I also performed assessments for disease areas and competitors.

-💻 I enjoy using Python to streamline data processing, conduct analyses, and create visualizations.
+💻 I enjoy using Python to streamline data extraction, cleaning, and analysis, as well as creating effective visualizations.
 I'm also interested in exploring Python's applications for IoT.
 Take a look at some [examples](https://github.com/Magzlar/Examples) of my work!

-Let's connect and embark on a journey of scientific exploration and innovation!